 Reputation management is an important aspect of internet marketing.
 There are several places where a roofing company’s reputation is defined.
 One of those is Facebook, through Facebook Reviews.
 Despite its re-emphasis on personal connections, Facebook still serves as a premier review platform, and one consumers trust to provide legitimate customer feedback.
 There are several components to Facebook Reviews, some of which include:

-- Enable / Disable: Facebook allows company pages to either enable or disable reviews
+- Enable / Disable: An option to enable or disable reviews

-- Public / Private: Facebook allows users to rank companies either publicly, or privately to friends and other segmented lists (only public reviews impact your page’s star rating)
+- Public / Private: Users can rank companies either publicly, or privately (only public reviews impact your page’s star rating)

 - Report: Reviews that are spam and do not follow Facebook Community Standards can be reported

 - Star Rating: For enabled pages, star ratings are based on the average score

 Roofing companies who have been in business for a while most likely have a Facebook Business Page, for those who don’t, you’ll want to invest in our Facebook marketing services, which include the creation of a Business Page.
 Once your page is established, and optimized for local search, you can begin to monitor feedback.
 A few bad reviews can negatively impact your brand, which is why it’s important to be aware whenever a new review is left.
 You can turn on notifications to be alerted of such incidents.
 Call (800) 353-5758 for Facebook Reviews management.

 Any roofer who has faith in their own services, should enable reviews.
 The absence of reviews is just as bad, if not worse, than the presence of negative ones.
 Companies who exhibit transparency tend to build a more formidable online reputation over time.
 Facebook details how to enable reviews on a Business Page in their Help Center.
 If you are still undecided, consider the advantages of enabling reviews:

 - Branding: A roofing company page with reviews helps establish a legitimate brand